gerph/riscos-presenter/talk.md

 # How The Service Works
 ## Wait what?

-* “ Wait, RISC OS is running in Docker?
+> “ Wait, RISC OS is running in Docker?\
-* But Docker runs on Linux?
+But Docker runs on Linux?\
-* You're running RISC OS on Linux then? ”
+You're running RISC OS on Linux then? ”

 ---
 background-colour: #56C1FF
 foreground-colour: white
 h1.font: Optima.Regular
-h1.size: 32pt
+h1.size: 58pt
 vertical-align: middle

-#
+# ...

 June